Pakizamutallim/holbertonschool-simple_shell/README.md

 > *Operating System:* The shell is designed for Unix-like operating systems.
 It may work on other systems with minor modifications, but it's primarily intended for Unix-based environments. <br>

 **That's all you need to get started with compiling and running the shell!**

+## Examples

+#### The following examples demonstrate various usage scenarios for the simple shell.
+They showcase different commands and interactions with the shell environment.